 The backwaters of Alleppey (also known as Alappuzha) are a common stop on many a tourist’s trip through Kerala, India.
 Here are photos to prove why you need to go, and a tip for the cheapest way to see the Alleppey backwaters in Kerala, India.
 No expensive boat hire required!

 Ah, Alleppey.
 Its winding waterways and palm-shaded streets are a sight to behold… and it’s no secret!
 Alleppey is one of the most popular spots for those looking to explore Kerala’s famous backwaters.

 The most common way to see the backwaters is to hire a boat for one to four hours, sometimes more.
 A motorboat trip around the backwaters and to several small stops can cost anywhere from 1,200 Rs. total ($18) for a few hours to 2000 to 3000 Rs ($30 – $45), depending on the season.
-That’s all well and good for groups, or those on a bigger budget, but what about backpackers and budget travelers?
+And if you want to live it up, you can even stay on an Alleppey Boat House, with all the luxurious that this entails.
+This all well and good for groups, or those on a bigger budget, but what about backpackers and budget travelers?

 The cheapest way to see the Alleppey backwaters in Kerala, India

 If, like us, you’re not too picky about stopping for touristy “village tours”, there’s a super cheap way for you to boat on the backwaters: the local ferry system.